 Liquidity and funding risk refers to the risk of not being able to honour payment obligations on their maturity dates.
 Liquidity and funding risk can also be expressed as a lack of funding on reasonable terms and conditions.
 A liquidity risk arises if Collector cannot borrow the funds required at a reasonable cost or dispose of assets at a reasonable price.

 Collector’s primary source of funding is deposits from the public, which is a relatively stable source of funding from a behavioural perspective.
-Collector’s management of liquidity and funding issues is based on an established Finance and Liquidity Policy.
-To maintain sufficient liquidity, Collector has a liquidity reserve, unutilized credit facilities with various commercial banks and a short-term loan programme in the form of commercial paper.
+Collector’s management of liquidity and funding issues is based on an established Finance Policy.
+To maintain sufficient liquidity, Collector has a liquidity reserve and both short- and long-term loan programmes.
 Collector monitors the liquidity situation continuously and uses various limits and stress tests to ensure that the liquidity reserve remains satisfactory with regard to the amount and the composition required to satisfy future liquidity requirements.

 Business risk refers to the risk of reduced earnings due to changes in volumes or interest margins or other price changes.
 Business risk may arise due to factors in the external business environment, such as changes in the competitive environment, customer behaviour or technological developments.